5 New Year's Resolution That Will Save You Money

 Prepare Large Down Payments

-One way to make your application attractive is to show the lender that you have a big down payment ready.
-This will undoubtedly increase your chances of getting a mortgage.
-A large down payment reduces your loan-to-value ratio and also your overall loan debt.
-If you have a 20% or more down payment, you will be in favor of lenders and would not require mortgage insurance.
+One way to make your application more attractive is to show the lender that you have a substantial down payment ready, which can help you avoid common mortgage mistakes tied to overborrowing.
+A larger down payment increases your chances of mortgage approval while reducing your loan-to-value ratio and overall debt load.
+If you have a 20% or greater down payment, you’ll be in a stronger position with lenders and may not need mortgage insurance.

 Takeaway